EKennard/Parent-Planner/CONNECTION_ANALYSIS_RESULTS.md

+# Prompt: can you check that the templates, urls and views all link and work properly, without making any edits

-# Template-URL-View Connection Analysis Results
+## Template-URL-View Connection Analysis Results
 **Date**: July 30, 2025
 **Project**: Parent-Planner Django Application